Neidley/Neidley.github.io/_portfolio/spacechat.md

 ## Explanation

-This project taught me as a Bloc student how to do the following:
+Do the following:

 * Register Firebase as a module in an Angular application.
 * Inject the $firebaseArray service into a controller.
 * Understand and use the Firebase JavaScript and AngularFire APIs - methods such as `child()` and `$add()`.
 * Query a Firebase array.
 * Use UI Bootstrap to create a modal.
 * Use cookies to store information in the user's web browser.

 ## Problem

-I was tasked with utilizing Angular, Firebase, AngularFire and UI Bootstrap to build a chat application.
+Utilyze Angular, Firebase, AngularFire and UI Bootstrap to build a chat application.

-Given 40 hours of time to complete the project, I needed to accomplish the following:
+Given 40 hours of time to complete the project, I accomplished the following:

 * Display a list of available chat rooms.
 * Implement a way to create a chat room.
 * Allow each chat room to display a list of messages unique to that chat room.
 * Implement a way to create a username
 * Restrict access to users only.
 * Associate messages to usernames.

 ## Solution

-*Firebase was a good introduction into backend programming, leaving me wanting to learn more.*
+_Firebase was a good introduction into backend programming, leaving me wanting to learn more.
+There is little setup required for new developers if you need a database._

 ## Results

- > *This project gave me much needed practice with Angular's directives, controllers, and services through dependency injection.
-With limited Firebase documentation, I reached out to my fellow Bloc Slack community of Software Development track students and mentors for assistance and foraged StackOverflow seeking answers.*
+> _This project gave me much needed practice with Angular's directives, controllers, and services through dependency injection.
+With limited Firebase documentation, I reached out to my fellow Bloc Slack community of Software Development track students and mentors for assistance and foraged StackOverflow seeking answers._

 ## Conclusion

 What were your doubts going into the project?

-   * *I was told at the beginning of this project it would be very challenging due to Firebase's poor documentation, and arguably this project should come later in the curriculum.
-However, my mentor challenged me by saying it was a good introduction to practice the foraging skills needed on a daily basis by developers to seek answers, which I took to heart.*
+* _I wasn't sure if I could navigate through and understand the documentation by myself.
+It was a good introduction to practice the foraging skills needed on a daily basis by developers to seek answers, which I took to heart._

 What surprised you the most?

-   * *During the project there were hurdles that took me away from my work for over a week.
-I was surprised by my retention of knowledge and my ability to pick up where I left off considering the difficulty of the project.*
+* _I was surprised by my retention of knowledge, considering the difficulty of the project._

 What would you have done differently?

-   * *I feel that this project only scratches the surface of the capabilities of Firebase.
-I wish to spend more time practicing Firebase services...perhaps in the future I will have the opportunity to by adding additional functionality to Bloc Chat or other projects.*
+* _I feel that this project only scratches the surface of the capabilities of Firebase.
+I wish to spend more time practicing Firebase services._

 What functionality (if any) would you like to add to this application in the future?

-   * *Create and authenticate accounts for my chat rooms using AngularFire's Authentication API*
+* _Create and authenticate accounts for my chat rooms using AngularFire's Authentication API_
-   * *Create admin users*
+* _Create admin users_
-   * *Allow admins to create private rooms for authorized participants*
+* _Allow admins to create private rooms for authorized participants_
-   * *Ability to see if another chat room participant is online*
+* _Ability to see if another chat room participant is online_
-   * *Ability to see when another user is typing a message in my current chat room*
+* _Ability to see when another user is typing a message in my current chat room_